Bigil (soundtrack)

 Bigil is the soundtrack album, composed by A. R. Rahman, to the 2019 Indian Tamil-language sports action film of the same name, directed by Atlee, starring Vijay.
 The soundtrack album consists of 5 songs, with 2 bonus tracks, all of them were penned by lyricist Vivek.
 The soundtrack album was released digitally on 27 September 2019, through the Sony Music India record label.

 Production

-The soundtrack and background score was composed by A. R. Rahman, marking his second collaboration with Atlee after Mersal, and also his fifth collaboration with Vijay.
+The soundtrack and background score was composed by A. R. Rahman, marking his second collaboration with Atlee after Mersal, and also his fifth and final collaboration with Vijay, after Udhaya, Azhagiya Tamil Magan, Mersal and Sarkar.
 The album features five songs with lyrics written by Vivek.
 The music rights of the film were acquired by Sony Music India.
 Actor Vijay, sung one song titled "Verithanam" which was confirmed by a poster release on 8 July 2019.
 This is the first time Vijay, has sung for a film composed by Rahman.

 I have composed for sports genre films in Hollywood, but this would be the first time in South India.
 Atlee is a fan of my films like Lagaan and Pele.
-He’s heard these soundtracks and he is musically very passionate.
+He's heard these soundtracks and he is musically very passionate.
 I enjoy working with such director who gets involved in music composing.